rdpoor/pygmu/README.md

 pygmu is a Python Generative Music framework.
 It comprises a collection of _processing elements_ that you connect together to create works of music.
 Unlike most other frameworks, pygmu does not make a strong distinction between voices and notes: everything is computed at the sampling rate.

+pygmu is designed more for composers than for performers -- unlike GarageBand or Ableton Live, PygMu is unapologetically NOT real time: you think about the results you want, you type in some code, you drink some coffee and contemplate your actions while it renders, then you listen to it.
+It invites a slower, more deliberate approach to creating music.

 ## Fundamental concepts

 There are three fundamental objects upon which all of pygmu is built: